ashmere/docgenai/sample_output/architecture_prompts_documentation.md

 ## Code Organization

-The code is organized into a single file, `architecture_prompts.py`, which contains the `ArchitecturePromptBuilder` class and its methods.
-The class inherits from `BasePromptBuilder`, indicating a potential for modularity and reuse of functionality.
+The code is organized into a single file `architecture_prompts.py` within the `src/docgenai/prompts` directory.
+The file contains a single class `ArchitecturePromptBuilder` which is responsible for building architecture analysis prompts.

 ## Data Flow

 The data flow in this code is straightforward.
-The `build_prompt` method takes `code`, `file_path`, and `language` as arguments, processes them, and returns a formatted string containing the architectural analysis.
+The `build_prompt` method takes a code string, a file path, and optional language arguments, and returns a formatted string containing the architectural analysis.

 ## Dependencies (2)

-- **Internal Dependencies**: The `ArchitecturePromptBuilder` class depends on the `BasePromptBuilder` class for its base functionality.
+- **Internal Dependencies**: The `ArchitecturePromptBuilder` class depends on the `BasePromptBuilder` class from the same module.

 - **External Dependencies**: The code does not depend on any external libraries or frameworks.

 ## Interfaces

-The public interface exposed by the `ArchitecturePromptBuilder` class includes the `build_prompt` method, which is the primary way to interact with the class for generating architectural analysis prompts.
+The public interface exposed by this code is the `build_prompt` method of the `ArchitecturePromptBuilder` class.

 ## Extensibility

-The code is designed to be extensible.
-The `build_prompt` method is flexible and can be extended to include more detailed analysis or additional features in future versions.
+The code is designed to be easily extensible.
+Adding new features or modifying the existing ones would typically involve adding new methods or modifying the existing ones in the `ArchitecturePromptBuilder` class.

 ## Design Principles

-- **SOLID Principles**: The code adheres to the Single Responsibility Principle by having a single responsibility (building architecture analysis prompts).
+- **SOLID Principles**: The code adheres to the Single Responsibility Principle by having a single class responsible for building architecture analysis prompts.

-- **Separation of Concerns**: The concerns of code organization, prompt building, and language detection are separated into distinct components.
+- **Separation of Concerns**: The responsibilities are well-separated, with the `ArchitecturePromptBuilder` class handling only the prompt building logic.

 ## Potential Improvements

-1. **Design Patterns**: Consider incorporating design patterns to enhance the structure and functionality of the code.
+1. **Design Patterns**: Consider incorporating a design pattern to enhance the flexibility and maintainability of the code.

-2. **Error Handling**: Implement error handling to manage potential issues with input code or file paths.
+2. **Code Comments**: Adding comments to explain complex parts of the code would improve readability and maintainability.

-3. **Language Detection**: Improve language detection mechanism to handle more programming languages accurately.
+3. **Error Handling**: Implementing error handling for potential issues in the code, such as invalid inputs, would make the system more robust.

-This analysis provides a clear understanding of the code's structure and functionality, highlighting both its strengths and areas for potential improvement.
+This analysis provides a detailed overview of the code's architecture, focusing on the aspects that contribute to its design and functionality.

 ---